sushita01/CPU-Scheduling-Simulator/README.md

 ## Academic Integrity Notice

 This project was developed as part of a **university Operating Systems course**.
 The source code is intended **only for learning, demonstration, and evaluation purposes**.
-Reuse, redistribution, or commercial use is **not permitted**.

 ## Notes

 - This project was created strictly for **academic purposes**.
-- All logic, design, and implementation are authored by **Sushita Roy Chowdhury**.
-- Unauthorized public sharing, copying, or reposting is **strictly prohibited**.